-Written into the liner-notes of Rage’s self-titled 1992 debut is the message that “no samples, keyboards or synthesisers used in the making of this record.”
+Written into the liner notes of Rage’s self-titled 1992 debut is the message that “no samples, keyboards or synthesisers used in the making of this record”.
 After the polished, preening mainstream rock that had dominated the decade before – and well in line with the grunge revolution that paralleled their emergence – Rage wanted to precipitate a new era of revolutionary rock.
-Fellow Californians Deftones had been bubbling-under until that point, but took up the invitation to greatness with 1994’s debut LP Adrenaline.
+Fellow Californians Deftones had been bubbling under until that point, but took up the invitation to greatness with 1994’s debut LP Adrenaline.
 Their politics lay low in the mix, but moments of explosive riffage and furious vocals called to mind Rage while more reflective passages saw them push further towards new horizons.

-Given, Gainesville punk rockers Against Me! draw from the same history of protest music and political punk that helped shape the rock side of Rage Against The Machine – MC5, Dead Kennedys, Fugazi – as much as from Rage themselved, but they certainly rode the earthquake of political awareness that the Californians triggered.
+Given, Gainesville punk rockers Against Me! draw from the same history of protest music and political punk that helped shape the rock side of Rage Against The Machine – MC5, Dead Kennedys, Fugazi – as much as from Rage themselves, but they certainly rode the earthquake of political awareness that the Californians triggered.
 Although the obvious, broad focus dissent of tracks like Turn Those Clapping Hands Into Angry Balled Fists has been replaced by the personal politics of Transgender Dysphoria Blues in recent years, following Laura Jane Grace’s much-chronicled transition, the fiery uncompromised ethos of holding tight to what you believe in still burns bright over 20 years in.

-While firecracker FEVER 333 frontman Jason Aalon Butler (a native of the same streets as RATM) delved ever deeper into political territory with letlive.’s final LPs The Blackest Beautiful and If I’m The Devil, it was only after that band’s 2017 dissolution that he was able to fully embrace his activist heart.
-Spurred-on by legendary producer John Feldmann and blink-182 drummer Travis Barker, he set out to address the lack of social awareness, diversity and moral purpose – those qualities Rage benchmarked – in modern rock.
+While firecracker FEVER 333 frontman Jason Aalon Butler (a native of the same streets as RATM) delved ever deeper into political territory with letlive.’s final LPs The Blackest Beautiful and If I’m The Devil…, it was only after that band’s 2017 dissolution that he was able to fully embrace his activist heart.
+Spurred on by producer John Feldmann and blink-182 drummer Travis Barker, he set out to address the lack of social awareness, diversity and moral purpose – those qualities Rage benchmarked – in modern rock.
 With the looser instrumental input of former The Chariot guitarist Stephen Harrison and Night Verses drummer Aric Improta and the percussive hip-hop influence of songs like Made An America and Hunting Season, the old DNA feels box fresh and alarmingly relevant in the here and now.

 System Of A Down

-Contemporaries on the Los Angeles scene, System Of A Down grabbed the baton in many ways from Rage, carrying forth the genre-melding rock innovation and uncompromising politics at the forefront of the mainstream, with smash albums Toxicity and Mesmerize/Hypnotise smuggling the potent rhetoric of tracks like Prison Song and B.Y.O.B. into teenage bedrooms around the world.
-System vocalist Serj Tankian even collaborated with Tom Morello on grassroots activist organisation Axis Of Justice further down the line, while drummer John Dolmayan is still taking influence, citing the reunited Rage (along with Tool and Red Hot Chili Peppers) in an Instagram post last December entreating his SOAD bandmates to put their differences aside and get back into the studio.
-“These bands can get out of their own way and work together for a common goal, maybe the fourth can, as well….”
+Contemporaries on the Los Angeles scene, System Of A Down grabbed the baton in many ways from Rage, carrying forth the genre-melding rock innovation and uncompromising politics at the forefront of the mainstream, with smash albums Toxicity and Mezmerize/Hypnotize smuggling the potent rhetoric of tracks like Prison Song and B.Y.O.B. into teenage bedrooms around the world.
+System vocalist Serj Tankian even collaborated with Tom Morello on grassroots activist organisation Axis Of Justice further down the line, while drummer John Dolmayan was recently taking influence, citing the reunited Rage (along with Tool and Red Hot Chili Peppers) in an Instagram post last December entreating his SOAD bandmates to put their differences aside and get back into the studio.
+“These bands can get out of their own way and work together for a common goal, maybe the fourth can, as well…”

 Okay, okay, we’re pretty sure that no-one in Rage would thank us much for reminding folk of their integral role in triggering the nu-metal movement that dominated heavy music either side of the millennium, but the rap-rock influence is absolutely undeniable.
 Jacksonville meatheads Limp Bizkit make for a most compelling contrast.
-From Wes Borland’s slamming riffage to Fred Durst’s all-attitude lyrics, they’ve got all the blunt force and smash-mouth attitude of Rage, but their vacuous, often entitled lyricism potently reminds us that no matter how punchy the sound, it won’t have half the impact without a worthwhile message carried within…
+From Wes Borland’s slamming riffage to Fred Durst’s all-attitude lyrics, they’ve got all the blunt force and smash-mouth attitude of Rage, but their vacuous lyricism potently reminds us that no matter how punchy the sound, it won’t have half the impact without a worthwhile message carried within…

 Started in Portage La Prairie, Manitoba all the way back in 1986, Canadian punks Propagandhi technically pre-date Rage Against The Machine by a good five years.
 While their early era was spent exploring the anarchic energy of old-school punk rock and feel-good factor skate-punk, however, it was only after Rage’s explosion onto the scene that their message became more organised, pointed and politicised, with 1996’s seminal Less Talk, More Rock vociferously espousing values from anti-capitalism to veganism on pointedly-titled tracks like Apparently, I’m a ‘P.C.
 Fascist’ (Because I Care About Both Human and Non-Human Animals) and The Only Good Fascist Is a Very Dead Fascist.
 A quarter of a century on, with 2017’s fantastic Failed States still ringing in our ears, their fire still burns.